backupbrew/switchbrew/Audio services.md

 data to PCM and returns output s32 **DecodedDataSize**, s32 **DecodedSampleCount**, and an u64.

-The bool flag indicates whether or not a reset of the decoder context has been requested.
+The bool flag indicates whether or not a reset of the decoder context is being requested.

 ### DecodeInterleavedForMultiStream